Skip to main content

 β‰ˆ 25–35% of merchant payments

-πŸ₯‰ STK Push (Online PayBill / BuyGoods)
+πŸ₯‰ STK Push (M-Pesa Express / Online PayBill / BuyGoods)

 • Apps, websites, delivery platforms